-Chapter 10 of the CTFP Guidelines outlines the process and requirements regarding reimbursements and reporting for the FY 2013-14 Tier 1 Grant Program call for projects.
+Chapter 10 of the CTFP Guidelines outlines the process and requirements regarding reimbursements and reporting for the Tier 1 Grant Program.
 A final report must be filed within 180 days of the project being completed with information as shown in Form 10-16.